 Livestock cloning matter is already something that people are so skeptical about for ethical and health reasons, but human being cloning is on a level in which it’s out of this world.
-We humans are so religiously worried about the consequences of playing God.
+We, humans, are so religiously worried about the consequences of playing God.
 Human cloning can have a lot of resistance from all walks of life.
-We would worry what will be the consequences when humans can be cloned so easily, because God will no longer be in control of traditional mechanisms that produce life such as natural birth.
+We would worry what will be the consequences when humans can be cloned so easily because God will no longer be in control of traditional mechanisms that produce life such as natural birth.

-Nonetheless, in recent decades, we have been improving healthcare to the point that we can apply science and medical advancements to help God rescue lives from grim reaper.
+Nonetheless, in recent decades, we have been improving healthcare to the point that we can apply science and medical advancements to help God rescue lives from the grim reaper.
 We even have the medical technology to either alleviate or eliminate illnesses of babies that are still inside a mother’s womb.
-Recent medical advancements show us that technology does help us preserve and improve human lives on the level that never has been achieved before in human history.
-Well, at least before the known recording human history.
-With the knowledge of which to allow humans to play God for good purposes, do we feel confidence enough to play God himself by cloning human beings?
+Recent medical advancements show us that technology does help us preserve and improve human lives on a level that never has been achieved before in human history.
+Well, at least before the known recording of human history.
+With the knowledge of which to allow humans to play God for good purposes, do we feel confident enough to play God himself by cloning human beings?
 What will be the consequences if human cloning technology gets proliferated?

-I suspect that if human cloning is to be allowed, there will be experiments that would deploy human cloning as a mean to explore the realm of immortality.
+I suspect that if human cloning is to be allowed, there will be experiments that would deploy human cloning as a means to explore the realm of immortality.
 Nonetheless, during this process, how torturous for the test subjects we shall never know.
-I suspect… this could be something that any person with common sense would quickly reject such a possibility, because human moral values won’t agree with the idea of having another human being as guinea pig for the purpose of medical advancements.
+I suspect… this could be something that any person with common sense would quickly reject such a possibility because human moral values won’t agree with the idea of having another human being as a guinea pig for the purpose of medical advancements.
 Will immortality for humans encourage the advancements of human cloning and what would come after human cloning?

-As right now, personally, I’m conflicted on human cloning technology, because on one hand I want to see the advancement to be made in biotechnology, but I also know that there are ethical issues that must be resolved in order for me to feel comfortable with the idea of cloning humans.
+As of right now, personally, I’m conflicted on human cloning technology, because on one hand, I want to see the advancement to be made in biotechnology, but I also know that there are ethical issues that must be resolved in order for me to feel comfortable with the idea of cloning humans.

 Perhaps, we won’t live forever, but we could live to 300 years of age without the side effects of being old.
-Of course, human cloning won’t be the only factor that may contribute to our understanding on how to extend a human’s lifespan, because this would require the involvement of plethora of fields of other scientific nature.
+Of course, human cloning won’t be the only factor that may contribute to our understanding of how to extend a human’s lifespan, because this would require the involvement of a plethora of fields of other scientific nature.
 Nonetheless, I think cloning may contribute a great deal to our understanding of how to extend a human lifespan.